Herefordopterus

 Herefordopterus is a genus of eurypterid, an extinct group of aquatic arthropods.
-Herefordopterus is classified as part of the family Hughmilleriidae, a basal family in the highly derived Pterygotioidea superfamily of eurypterids.
+Herefordopterus is classified as the only genus in the family Herefordopteridae,' a basal family in the highly derived Pterygotioidea superfamily of eurypterids.
 Fossils of the single and type species, H. banksii, have been discovered in deposits of Silurian age in Herefordshire and Shropshire, England.
 The genus is named after Herefordshire, where most of the Herefordopterus fossils have been found.
 The specific epithet honors Richard Banks, who found several well-preserved specimens, including the first Herefordopterus fossils.

-Herefordopterus is classified in Hughmilleriidae, a pterygotioid family that is differentiated by their streamlined bodies, the enlargement of its medium-sized chelicerae and the presence of paired spines on the walking appendages.
+Herefordopterus was previously classified in Hughmilleriidae, a pterygotioid family that is differentiated by their streamlined bodies, the enlargement of its medium-sized chelicerae and the presence of paired spines on the walking appendages.
 It was distinguished for combining characteristics of Hughmilleria with those of the derived pterygotioids, showing a more advanced morphology than that of Hughmilleria.
 With the biggest specimen measuring 12 centimetres (5 inches) in length, Herefordopterus is considered a eurypterid of small size.